 NCAA Basketball Tournament Betting at NJ Online Sports Betting Sites

-With more sportsbooks in the NJ market and total sports betting handle on the rise, March Madness 2024 numbers should soar.
-Due to NJ regulations, you can’t bet on NJ-based college teams or games played in NJ, but since no NCAA tournament action takes place in NJ this year, sportsbooks can take bets on almost every March Madness game.
+With more sportsbooks in the New Jersey market and total sports betting handle on the rise, March Madness numbers should soar once again in 2025.
+Due to NJ regulations, you can’t bet on NJ-based college teams or games played in NJ.
+New Jersey will play host to Sweet 16 and Elight Eight matchups inside the Prudential Center, but outside of those matchups, residents will be able to bet on most teams in the Big Dance.

-That means you can play all the March Madness bracket contests, bet on NCAA basketball futures, or bet live on each March Madness game in progress as long as no NJ teams are involved.
+You can play all the March Madness bracket contests, bet on NCAA basketball futures, or bet live on each March Madness game in progress as long as no NJ teams are involved or any games are taking place within the state.
 Here’s how to bet on March Madness in NJ.
 Find the best March Madness odds boosts & promos below.

 Best NJ online sportsbooks for March Madness